zenglenn42/CityMatch/README.md

 The methods herein read state from the view-models and render the view accordingly.

-Eventually, I segregate newly written persistence code into it's own area since storage is somewhat orthogonal to classic MVC as I understand it:
+Eventually, I segregate newly written persistence code into its own area since storage is somewhat orthogonal to classic MVC as I understand it:

 * storage/local-storage.js